 In weighing an applicant's credentials, we look at the entire application including such factors as grade point average (GPA), the strength of the undergraduate institution, and the rigor of his or her course of study.
 We also consider an applicant's score on the Law School Admission Test (LSAT), which is a reliable measure of academic preparation.

-It is the policy of Albany Law School not to discriminate on the basis of race, color, national or ethnic origin, sex, handicap or disability, age, religion, marital or parental status, veteran status, sexual orientation or gender identity or expression in admissions or employment in its programs and activities.
-Inquiries regarding the nondiscrimination policy may be directed to the Office of Human Resources, Albany Law School, 80 New Scotland Avenue, Albany, N.Y.
+It is the policy of Albany Law School to provide equal educational and employment opportunity to qualified individuals without regard to sex, race, color, national origin, ancestry/ethnicity, religion or creed, physical or mental disability, sexual orientation, gender identity/expression, marital or parental status, domestic violence victim status, military or veteran status, genetic predisposition or carrier status or age.
+Inquiries regarding the Equal Opportunity Policy may be directed to the Office of Human Resources, Albany Law School, 80 New Scotland Avenue, Albany, N.Y.
 12208-3494, 518-445-2311.

 Checklist of Required Items- J.D.
 First Year: